Novel: Filling the Cracks—Chapter Three

 “Mine.
 Younger.”

-“He’s a mechanic at Grover’s Auto, isn’t he?”
+“He’s a mechanic at Grover’s Auto, right?”
 Marg asked, already knowing the answer.

-Virgie nodded and continued to inspect the house.
+Virgie nodded and kept inspecting the house.
 “You’re a neat freak.”

-“I like a tidy home,” Marg agreed.
-“Thank goodness I have two girls who help me with the chores.”
+“I appreciate a tidy home,” Marg agreed.
+“Thank goodness I have two daughters who assist me with the chores.”

-That brought a nod from her guest.
+That elicited a nod from her guest.
 “Oh, I believe in putting your kids to work.
 Keeps them from lazing about doing nothing but watching TV.
 I keep my Beth busy.”

-“Lisa hates to wash the dishes,” Marg admitted, chuckling.
-“And our foster daughter, Aurora, hates vacuuming.
-But since they rotate chores from week to week, I find they’re more willing to do what they don’t like so long as they don’t have to do it all the time.”
+“Lisa hates washing the dishes,” Marg admitted with a chuckle.
+“And our foster daughter, Aurora, dislikes vacuuming.
+However, since they rotate chores weekly, I find they’re more willing to tackle what they don’t enjoy as long as they don’t have to do it all the time.”

 “I don’t care if Beth likes it or not.
-She does the dishes and vacuums and does the laundry too.
+She does the dishes, vacuums, and does the laundry, too.
 If something needs to be done and I tell her to do it, she knows she better do it.”
 Virgie slurped her hot tea.

-Marg held her cup and saucer but didn’t drink.
+Marg held her cup and saucer but didn’t take a sip.
 “Or else what?”

-Virgie glanced up from her cup, her brows lifting.
+Virgie glanced up from her cup, her brows raising.
 “Or else what, what?”

-“What happens if Beth doesn’t do her chores?”
+“What will happen if Beth doesn’t do her chores?”

 A shrug preceded the answer.
 “She gets a lickin’.
 I have a spanking board with her name on it.
 My kids know better than to disobey or lip.
 I keep them in line.”

-Marg nodded, setting her cup down, not thirsty.
-Or hungry, for that matter.
-“So you’re strict with your kids, then?”
+Marg nodded, setting down her cup; she was neither thirsty nor hungry.
+“So, you’re strict with your kids, then?”

 “Sure,” Virgie said.
 “Aren’t you?
 How else do you get them to keep your house so clean?”
-She grabbed another cookie.
+She reached for another cookie.

-Marg sighed, “I give them incentives.
-They get an allowance each week if they complete their chores.
+Marg sighed, “I offer them incentives.
+They receive an allowance each week if they complete their chores.
 If they miss a chore one day, ten cents are deducted.
-They don’t like losing their full allowance, so they do their assigned chore.”
+They dislike losing their full allowance, so they perform their assigned chores.”

 “Chore?”
 Virgie echoed.
 “You mean, they only got one chore a day?
 Who does the rest of the work?”

-“Why, Frank and I do,” Marg answered.
+“Why, Frank and I do,” Marg replied.
 “We all contribute.
-That’s what a family does.”
+That’s what families do.”

-Virgie nodded, thinking about that for a moment.
-She opened her mouth to say something but thought better, munching on her cookie instead.
+Virgie nodded, contemplating for a moment.
+She opened her mouth to speak but thought better of it, opting instead to munch on her cookie.

 “He gives them a slap if they get mouthy,” Virgie said, “but usually it’s me.
 Why all these questions about how I discipline my kids?”

-Marg picked up a cookie and dipped it in her tea for something to do with her hands.
-Her anxiety rose.
-She had to tiptoe and not sound accusatory despite wanting to interrogate her neighbor about several things.
-“I’m always interested in how other people deal with daily parenting.
+Marg picked up a cookie and dipped it into her tea to occupy her hands.
+Her anxiety increased.
+She needed to tiptoe and avoid sounding accusatory, even though she wanted to interrogate her neighbor about several matters.
+“I’m always curious about how others handle daily parenting.
 That’s all.
-So does Otto help with chores?”
+So, does Otto assist with chores?”

 “Not much,” Virgie admitted.
 “He’s a boy.
 Housework’s for women, no matter what the feminists say.
 It’s always been so.
 He sometimes mows the lawn.”

-Marg bit back the comment that he hadn’t mowed it in weeks, and the grass in the Clark yard stood a foot tall, filled with weeds.
+Marg held back the comment that he hadn’t mowed it in weeks, and the grass in the Clark yard stood a foot tall, overrun with weeds.
 “It’s good for boys to learn domestic skills like cooking and cleaning.
 Eventually, they grow up, move out, and need to know those skills.”

 Virgie sniffed.
 “If you say so.
 Like you said, I don’t want to be rude, but I got a feeling you didn’t ask me over here to exchange parenting tips.
 There’s something on your mind, so you might as well say it.”